EXPERIENCE. TRUST. SOUND ADVICE.

-Prior to establishing ADVIILAW, Zoran was practising law as a qualified barrister and nationally accredited mediator, specialising in Court advocacy, evidence and civil procedure.
+Prior to establishing ADVIILAW, Zoran practised law as a qualified commercial barrister and nationally accredited mediator, specialising in Court advocacy, evidence and civil procedure.

 His unique skills, experience and expertise allow him to identify precisely what the real issues are, and what legal and practical solutions will best achieve the client’s desired outcomes.

 Admissions & Memberships

 - Admitted to the Supreme Court of Queensland

 - Admitted to the High Court of Australia

 - Graduate Diploma in Legal Practice